 1.9.6

-When it becomes necessary for a member of the teaching and research faculty to initiate a formal grievance procedure, that faculty member should contact the chair of the Faculty Grievance Committee to determine the correct procedure for filing the grievance.
+When it becomes necessary for a member of the teaching and research faculty to initiate a formal grievance procedure, that faculty member should consult the procedures posted on the Faculty Senate website to determine the correct procedure for filing the grievance.

 1.9.7

 Beyond compliance with confidentiality and other procedural matters specified in this document, the Committee shall establish its own procedures for hearing grievances.
+The Committee’s procedures must be posted on the Faculty Senate website.
+Any changes to the procedures must be posted on the Faculty Senate website within 30 days.

 Rationale